pndang/illuminating-cognizance/README.md

 ### Missingness Dependency

 DEMAND.LOSS.MW could possibly <b>depend</b> on outage start time
-- Rationale: A short outage that began outside of, or further from, high-demand hours (4 PM - 9 PM) is likely to not have data for DEMAND.LOSS.MW
+- Rationale: A short outage that began outside of, or further from, high-demand hours (4 PM - 9 PM) is likely to not have data for DEMAND.LOSS.MW.

 DEMAND.LOSS.MW is likely to <b>not depend</b> on PCT_WATER_INLAND
-- Recall: PCT_WATER_INLAND ~ percentage of inland water area in the U.S. state as compared to the overall inland water area in the continental U.S. (in %)
+- Recall: PCT_WATER_INLAND ~ percentage of inland water area in the U.S. state as compared to the overall inland water area in the continental U.S. (in %).

 #### Dependency Test 1 (start times)